 Note: The JR Pass cannot be used on the Nozomi and Mizuho bullet trains, the fastest ones.
 The other bullet trains are perfectly good, but expect slightly longer travel times.
-For example the Hikari Shinkansen, that is free of charge with the JR Pass, will get you in 3 hrs from Tokyo to Kyoto or vice versa.
-The Nozomi Shinkansen – that cannot be used with the JR pass – takes 2,5 hrs.
+For example, the Hikari Shinkansen, which is free of charge with the JR Pass, will get you in 3 hrs from Tokyo to Kyoto or vice versa.
+The Nozomi Shinkansen – which cannot be used with the JR pass – takes 2.5 hrs.

 How to use the JR Rail Pass

-Seat reservations are free for JR Rail Pass holders and especially during the high season, or when you need be somewhere at a certain time, it is recommended to do so to guarantee your place.
+Seat reservations are free for JR Rail Pass holders and especially during the high season, or when you need to be somewhere at a certain time, it is recommended to do so to guarantee your place.
 Or just to ease your mind.
-Also, on some of the trains it is mandatory as there are only reserved seats available.
-For the local JR lines it is not required, often it is not even possible to reserve.
+Also, on some of the trains, it is mandatory as there are only reserved seats available.
+For the local JR lines, it is not required, often it is not even possible to reserve.

 Trains that require reservations:

 - Hayabusa and Hayate trains along the Tohoku/Hokkaido Shinkansen

 - Komachi trains along the Akita Shinkansen